 Spirituality is a sense of connection to something much bigger than self and involves a search for meaning in life.

 Success embodies the demonstration of authenticity, resilience and confidence, regardless of the environment or the behavior of others.
-Success looks like knowing your purpose in life, having the tenacity to overcome difficulty and maximize potential, and continuing to practice healthy behaviors that positively influence self, others, and the world.
+Success looks like knowing who you are, your purpose in life, having the tenacity to overcome difficulty and maximize potential, and continuing to practice healthy behaviors that positively influence self, others, and the world.